 Posted on May 26, 2014 by Lori Wischmann

-If you are entering cosmetology school and are planning on using financial aid, the first thing you need to do is complete your Free Application for Federal Student Aid, or FAFSA.
+At Xenon Academy, we are proud to offer financial aid for both our cosmetology, barbering, and esthetics students who qualify.
+If you are planning on using financial aid, the first thing you will need to do is apply through the Free Application for Federal Student Aid (FAFSA®) .

-No matter if you are filling out your FAFSA at our business center, or at home, you will need the following documentation to complete the form”
+No matter if you are filling out your FAFSA® at our business center or at home you will need the following documentation to complete the form.

 - Email address